 In response to our initiation of the infringement actions in Korea, Phicom filed in the Korean Intellectual Property Office, or KIPO, invalidity actions challenging the validity of some or all of the claims of each of our four patents at issue in the Seoul Southern District Court infringement actions.
 KIPO dismissed Phicom's challenges against all four of the patents-at-issue.
 Phicom appealed the dismissals of the challenges to the Korea Patent Court.
-In 2005, the Korea Patent Court issued rulings holding invalid certain claims of our Korean Patent Nos.
-278,342 and 399,210; and in 2006, issued a ruling holding invalid certain claims of our Korean Patent Nos.
-224,064.
+In 2005, the Korea Patent Court issued rulings holding invalid certain claims of our Korean Patent No. 324,064.
 We appealed those rulings to the Korea Supreme Court, which affirmed the Korea Patent Court rulings and dismissed our appeals.
 In 2006, the Korea Patent Court issued a ruling upholding the validity of our Korean Patent No. 252,457.
 Phicom appealed the Patent Court ruling on Korean Patent No. 252,457 to the Korea Supreme Court.
 In June 2008, the Korea Supreme Court reversed the Patent Court ruling, finding invalid certain claims of our Korean Patent No. 252,457 and remanding the case for further trial.
 We also filed a correction trial with KIPO on certain claims of Korean Patent No. 252,457.
-KIPO has issued decisions unfavorable to us in both of the actions relating to our Korean Patent No. 252,457, and those actions are now pending before the Korea Patent Court.
+KIPO issued decisions unfavorable to us in both of the actions relating to our Korean Patent No. 252,457, and, on appeal, the Korea Patent Court also recently issued decisions adverse to us in both actions.

 Additionally, one or more third parties have initiated challenges in the U.S. and in foreign patent offices against certain of the above and other of our patents.
 These actions include re-examination proceedings filed in the U.S. Patent and Trademark Office, USPTO, against three of our U.S. patents that were at issue in the ITC investigation.
-In the USPTO re-examination proceedings, all of the challenged claims have been finally rejected as non-patentable, and we have requested review of those rejections.
-The foreign actions include proceedings in Korea against two of our Korean patents, and proceedings in Taiwan against four of our Taiwan patents.
+With respect to our US Patent No. 5,994,152, the re-examination proceeding has concluded and a re-examination certificate has issued.
+With respect to our US Patent No. 6,624,648, the matter is still pending before the USPTO.
+With respect to our US Patent No. 6,615,485, the matter is on appeal from the USPTO examiners decision.
+The foreign actions include proceedings in Taiwan against several of our Taiwan patents.